tidbyt/community/apps/birdweather/README.md

 Sightings from Birdweather

-Display recent sightings from a Birdweather station using their API.
-Requires an API token.
+Display sightings from a Birdweather station using their API from the last 24 hours.

+Requires a Birdweather account and API token which you can sign up for at [app.birdweather.com](https://app.birdweather.com).
+The account must have an associated station to return results.

 ![Birdweather for Tidbyt](birdweather_screenshot.png)